-- Original Medicare doesn’t cover all costs, so you can use Medicare supplement plans, sometimes called Medigap plans, to help offset your share of healthcare costs.
+- Original Medicare doesn’t cover all of your healthcare costs, but you can use a Medicare supplement (Medigap) plan to help offset your out-of-pocket expenses.

-- HealthPartners is a Minnesota-based insurance company that offers several Medicare supplement plan options.
+- HealthPartners is a Minnesota-based insurance company that offers several Medicare supplement plan options throughout the state.

-Based in Minnesota, HealthPartners is an insurance company that offers several Medicare supplement plan options to residents of all 87 counties in the state and eight counties in Wisconsin.
-HealthPartners received an overall 2020 Medicare Star rating of five stars, which is an “Excellent” rating.
+Based in Minnesota, HealthPartners is an insurance company that offers several Medicare supplement plan options to state residents.

-Medicare supplement plans can be purchased in all 87 counties in Minnesota.
+Medicare supplement plans can be purchased throughout the state of Minnesota.

 In most states, the Medigap plans offered are standardized and defined by Medicare.
 This usually includes 10 types of Medicare supplement plans: A, B, C, D, F, G, K, L, M, N.